 Finally - at the Conversion layer we honed our targeting right in on people in need of what THH referred to as ‘Help Seeking’ behaviour.

 This included OOH prompts at point of gambling, but extending on this, digital messaging that targeted people who spent multiple hours in known pokie venues.
-This data ensured we knew they were most likely active gamblers - we then replayed our messaging to them after they’d left the venue - as research showed that gamblers are often ‘in the zone’ in the venue and less open to messaging, but after gambling sessions are much more open to messaging.
+Utilizing this data ensured we knew they were most likely active gamblers.
+We then replayed our messaging to them after they’d left the venue.
+Research showed that gamblers are often ‘in the zone’ in the venue and less open to messaging.
+But after gambling sessions are much more open to messaging.